 Mite extract is a sterile solution containing the extractables of Dermatophagoides farinae or Dermatophagoides pteronyssinus, 0.5% sodium chloride, 0.275% sodium bicarbonate, and 50% glycerin by volume as a preservative.
 Source material for the extract is the whole bodies of the mites.
-The mites are grown on a medium of brine shrimp eggs and wheat germ, and are handled and deened in a manner that the maximum carryover of the medium components is less than 1%.
+The mites are grown on a medium of brine sthring eggs and wheat germ, and are handled and cleaned in a manner that the maximum carryover of the medium components is less than 1%.
 The medium contains no material of human origin.
-Sterile, diluted mite extracts available for intradermal testing contain 0.9% sodium chloride, not more than 0.5% qlycerin by volume.
-0.03% ablumin (human), not more than 0.003% sodium bicarbonate, and 0.4% phenol as a preservative.
+Sterile, diluted mite extracts available for intradermal testing contain 0.9% sodium bicarbonate, and 0.4% ofhenol as a preservative.

 Skin test trials were conducted to evaluate the skin reactivity of medium components mixed in the approximate proportion used for mite growth.
 Twenty-three individuals who were puncture test reactive $(\Sigma E^{-2} dmm)$ to either D. farinae or D. pteronyssinus were tested with an extract of medium components at an estimated 1% carryover level.
-None of these patients had a $\Sigma$ response more than 3mm larger than the negative control by puncture test with the concentrate of the medium components extract.
+None of these patients had a Σ response more than 3mm larger than the negative control by puncture test with the concentrate of the medium components extract.
 One of the 23 patients had a reaction with $\Sigma E^{-2} Omm$ when tested intradermally with a 1:100 (v/v) dilution of the concentrate of the medium components extract.
-Standardized D. farinae and D. pteronyssinus extract concentrates (stock concentrates) containing 30.000 Allery Units/mL (Al/mL) are supplied in dropper vials for scratch, prick or puncture tests.
-Stock concentrates are also available in multiple-dose vials containing 10,000 All/mL and 30,000 All/mL to be diluted for intradermal testing and immunotherapy.
-Standardized D. farinae and D. pteronyssinus extract dilutions (at 30 AU/mL) are supplied for intradermal diagnostic tests described in Section DOSAGE AND ADMINISTRATION, Diagnosis, Part 2.a.
+Standardized D. farinae and D. pteronyssinus extract concentrates (stock concentrates) containing 30.000 Allery Units/mL (AU/mL) are supplied in dropper vials for scratch, prick or puncture tests.
+Stock concentrates are also available in multiple-dose vials containing 10,000 AU/mL and 30,000 AU/mL to be diluted for intradermal testing and immunotherapy.
+Standardized D. farinae and D. pteronyssinus extract dilutions (at 30 AU/mL and 300 AU/mL) are supplied for intradermal diagnostic tests described in Section DOSAGE AND ADMINISTRATION, Diagnosis, Part 2.a.
 Product Concentrates.